espterm/espterm-firmware/README.md

 *Still far from finished and also there's like zero documentation, but you can give it a spin if you wish.*

-- Presently we have a working **1-way terminal** (UART->ESP->Browser) with real-time update via websocket.
+- We have a working **2-way terminal** (UART->ESP->Browser and vice versa) with real-time update via websocket.

-  The terminal should support multiple sockets at once (not tested).
+  This means that what you type in the browser is sent to UART0 and what's received on UART0 is processed by the ANSI parser and applied to the internal screen buffer.
+You'll also immediately see the changes in your browser.

+  For a quick test, try connecting the UART0 Rx and Tx to make a loopback interface.
+  You should then see what you type & can even try out the ANSI sequences.

+  Arrow keys generate ANSI sequences, ESC sends literal ASCII code 27 - should be all you need to get started.

-- All ANSi sequences that make sense, as well as control codes like Backspace and CR / LF are implemented.
+- All ANSI sequences that make sense, as well as control codes like Backspace and CR / LF are implemented.
-  Set colors with your usual `\e[31;1m` etc (see Wikipedia). `\e` is the hex code 0x18 or dec 27, or ESC.
+  Set colors with your usual `\e[31;1m` etc (see Wikipedia). `\e` is the ASCII code 27 (ESC).
-  This may be hard to type on a desktop terminal emulator, if you're trying it with a USB-serial dongle.
-  It'll be easy with the microcontroller, of course.

-- The buttons or other input from the browser don't work yet.
+- Buttons pressed in the browser UI

 - There is also currently no way to set up the WiFi, so it'll use whatever you configured the ESP to in your previous project.
 This'll be addressed later.